Frequently Asked Questions

 Can we combine different types of support?

 Yes.
-Many care plans include a blend of services.
-For example, a visit might include personal care in the morning and companionship support later in the day.
-Your care can include whatever combination works best for your lifestyle, routine, and comfort.
+Many care plans blend services, such as personal care in the morning and companionship later the same day.
+Your plan can combine whatever works best for your routine, lifestyle and comfort.

 What is the difference between visiting care and live-in care?

-Visiting care means a carer comes to your home at specific times during the day or week.
-Live-in care means a carer stays in your home to provide round-the-clock support.
-The right option depends on the level of help you need, how often you want support, and what feels most comfortable for you.
+Visiting care means a carer comes to your home at set times, with visits from 30 minutes.
+Live-in care means a carer lives in your home and supports you around the clock.
+The right option depends on how much help is needed and what feels most comfortable.

 Can I change the type of care we receive later on?